laravel-ja/ja-docs-5.7/original-en/events.md

 #### Customizing The Queue Connection & Queue Name

-If you would like to customize the queue connection and queue name used by an event listener, you may define `$connection` and `$queue` properties on your listener class:
+If you would like to customize the queue connection, queue name, or queue delay time of an event listener, you may define the `$connection`, `$queue`, or `$delay` properties on your listener class:

     <?php